Danae Moore, E-RYT 200, RPYT

 I came to yoga as a dancer looking for another fun and expressive physical practice.
 I stuck with it, and now teach, because of the profound impact it has had on my life.

 I began practicing yoga because I love to move in challenging and expressive ways.
-I studied dance for most of my life (never professionally, in case you were wondering) but when I moved to the suburbs after college I couldn't find any good contemporary dance classes nearby.
+I studied dance for most of my life but when I moved to the suburbs after college I couldn't find any good adult dance classes nearby.
 Yoga seemed like the next best thing.

-Over time, I started to recognize some unexpected (though welcomed) side effects of the yoga classes.
-I noticed I had more patience with my family and with myself, I had subconsciously started using my breath to control my anxiety, and I experienced a blossoming of feelings of joy and peace.
+Over time, I started to recognize some unexpected (and thoroughly welcomed) side effects of the yoga classes.
+I noticed I had more patience with my family and with myself, I started using my breath to control my anxiety, and I experienced a blossoming of feelings of joy and peace.
 These profound effects and the wonderfully kind, creative teachers who made me feel welcomed and challenged in their classes are the reasons I decided to become a yoga teacher.

-I currently live in Seattle, WA where I work as a yoga teacher (E-RYT 200).
+I currently live in Seattle, WA where I work as a yoga teacher.
 I like to combine many styles of yoga in my classes, stitching together my favorite aspects of each with an emphasis on the breath, mindfulness, alignment-based work, and exhilarating flows.

 If you'd like to read more about my journey into teaching yoga, check out this blog post: Reflections of a New Yoga Teacher.